Frequently Asked Questions

 All children who turn 5 years old on or before Oct.
 1 are eligible for kindergarten.
 Find enrollment information here.

-Eligibility for Early Start, which is the district's half-day preschool program, is determined by age and income criteria (age 4) or diagnosed special need (age 3 or 4).
+Eligibility for the Fayette County Preschool Program (formerly called Early Start) is determined by age and income criteria (age 4) or diagnosed special need (age 3 or 4).

 We have an online street directory that will look up your specific address and tell you what elementary, middle and high schools serve that area.

-Most FCPS email addresses follow this form: email@example.com.
+Most FCPS email addresses follow this form: firstname.lastname@example.org.
 Of course, this method isn't failsafe unless you are certain of the spelling of the name, and sometimes people use different names.
 Here are a couple of ways to locate an email address for a FCPS employee.
 If the person is based in a school (a teacher, principal or staff member), you should be able to find the address using our school email directory.
-If the person works downtown at "It's About Kids" Support Services, you probably can find him or her in our IAKSS staff directory.
+If the person works at "It's About Kids" Support Services, you might find them in our IAKSS staff directory.

 Transcripts are issued by each Fayette County high school for their respective graduates.
 Call the registrar at your alma mater.

-Special opportunities are available for kids who excel in academics, visual or performing arts, or leadership.
-Contact the district's Gifted and Talented Office.
+Special opportunities are available for children who excel in academics, visual or performing arts, or leadership.
+Call (859) 381-4741.

 Families receive phone calls via an automated emergency notification system, and school closings are posted on the district's home page, Facebook and Twitter, Channel 13 and local television and radio stations. | Details